PLEASE NOTE: the following information was found in 1985 and has never been updated:

 info@afrique.com

 This list is a news digest from Kenya without discussion.
-There
+There is a $20

 yearly subscription fee.